 We build novel imaging technologies

-The Lew Lab leverages innovations in applied physics, electrical engineering, computational algorithms, and chemistry to create optical imaging systems with unprecedented performance.
+The Lew Lab builds advanced imaging systems to study biological and chemical systems at the nanoscale.
+Our technology leverages innovations in applied optics, signal and image processing, design optimization, and physical chemistry.
 We partner with scientists and engineers across all disciplines to develop technologies to solve unmet needs in science, medicine, and society.

 The Lew Lab is a team of inventors, thinkers, and problem solvers working at the intersection of science and technology.
-Meet the members of this team.
 Excited about joining our team?

 Creating impactful technology is our passion